tsackton/taelgar/Campaigns/Mechanics/Playing a Stoneborn.md

 - Entamba's Body: You have resistance to Poison and Cold damage, and you have Advantage on saving throws against poison.
 - Entamba's Will: You have Advantage on Wisdom and Charisma saving throws.
 - Entamba's Strength: When you hit a Large or smaller creature with an attack roll and deal damage to it, you can give that target the [Prone](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.
+You can use this effect a number of times equal to your Proficiency Bonus, and regain all uses when you finish a Long Rest.
 - Entamba's Protection: When you take damage, you can take a Reaction to roll 1d12.
 Add your Constitution modifier to the number rolled and reduce the damage by that total.
-You can use this Reaction a number of times equal to your Proficiency Bonus.
+You can use this Reaction a number of times equal to your Proficiency Bonus, and regain all uses when you finish a Long Rest.

 %% maybe could use one more option? %%